 Beef In Beer – Homely Food

-Beef stews are delicious and so easy to make and beef in beer is extra special!
-Lots of beef flavour and lovely tender pieces and much less cost than roast beef or a steak.
+Beef stews are delicious and so easy to make and beef and ale stew is extra special!
+Lots of beef flavour and lovely tender pieces and stewing beef is much less cost than roast beef or a steak.
 Tasty enough for a dinner party and homely enough for a family meal, it is an ideal choice when looking for a filling, tasty meal.

 Full of flavour, filling and yet so easy to prepare, this beef in beer will delight your family and friends, and your purse

 The key to a good beef in beer stew, is a good long cook.
 Don’t be tempted to skimp on the time, because it is this long cook that gets that really tender meat.
 Plan to use the oven too while its on to do some baking.
 Bake a cake and or some scones or something for your packed lunch.